Woody4618/bar/README.md

-# Let Me Buy - A Solana powered Raspberrypi drink dispenser
+# LetMeBuy - A Solana powered Raspberry Pi drink dispenser

 A decentralized bar system built on Solana that allows users to purchase drinks using USDC, connected to a Raspberry Pi that shows the product and plays a sound as soon as the transaction is confirmed, and also sends Telegram notifications to a channel for tracking sales and table deliveries.